oguzhanaras/questionApp/README.md

-When you say start the test, after 4 seconds, the picture of the question, the title, the countdown and the send button with the answers appear.
-When you press send, it switches to the next question and shows your correct number at the end.
+When you start the quiz, after 4 seconds the submit button appears with the picture of the question, the title, the countdown and the answers.
+When you press submit, you will move on to the next question or when the test is over, you will be greeted with a screen showing the number of correct answers, which question you answered and the correct answer to that question.

 live link: https://questionapp-react.netlify.app/